The Voice of Poland season 16

 The sixteenth season of the Polish singing competition The Voice of Poland began airing on September 6, 2025, on TVP 2.
 It is airing on Saturdays at 20:30.
 Tomson & Baron, Michał Szpak, and Kuba Badach returned to the show as coaches for their fourteenth, sixth, and second seasons, respectively.
-Additionally, Margaret returned to the show after her five-season hiatus for her second season, alongside Ania Karwan, who became the first Comeback Stage coach in the history of the show.
+Additionally, Margaret returned to the show after a five-season hiatus for her second season, alongside Ania Karwan, who became the first Comeback Stage coach in the history of the show.

+Jan Piwowarczyk won the season, marking Margaret's first and last win as a coach.
+Piwowarczyk's victory marks the second winning artist that had two coaches blocked in their blind audition (Michał blocking Kuba, and Margaret blocking Tomson & Baron), following Anna Iwanek in the previous season.

 Overview

 Development

 On May 5, 2025, TVP announced that The Voice of Poland was renewed for a sixteenth season to air in the fall of that year.